 \begin{lemma} In ${Q}_{l_{\max}}^{line}$, every departure from the system (via $Z_1^1$) will occur, stochastically, at the same time as in $\hat{Q}_n^{tree}$.
 Thus, in ${Q}_{l_{\max}}^{line}$, the last customer will leave the system, stochastically, at the same time as in $\hat{Q}_n^{tree}$. \end{lemma}

 \begin{proof} Consider the two following facts regarding the network $\hat{Q}_n^{tree}$.
-First, a customer entering the level $l$ will be serviced after all the customers that arrived to the level $l$ before it, are serviced.
-Second, at any given moment, only one customer is being serviced at the level $l$ (if there is at least one customer at the nodes $Z_j^l$).
+First, a customer entering level $l$ will be serviced after all the customers that arrived at level $l$ before it, are serviced.
+Second, at any given moment, only one customer is being serviced at level $l$ (if there is at least one customer at the nodes $Z_j^l$).
 These facts are true due to the scheduling of the servers in $\hat{Q}_n^{tree}$ (Definition \ref{dfn:network_tn_hat}).

 Clearly, the same facts are true for the network ${Q}_{l_{\max}}^{line}$.
-First, any customer entering to the level $l$ will be serviced after all the customers that arrived to the level $l$ before it, are serviced.
-Second, at any given moment, only one customer is being serviced at the level $l$ (if there is at least one customer in the node $Z_1^l$).
+First, any customer entering level $l$ will be serviced after all the customers that arrived at level $l$ before it are serviced.
+Second, at any given moment, only one customer is being serviced at level $l$ (if there is at least one customer in node $Z_1^l$).
 These facts are true since in ${Q}_{l_{\max}}^{line}$, at every level, there is a single queue with a single server (Definition \ref{dfn:line_of_queues}).